Exactly What Is Messiah Lutheran?

 Traditional worship services happen every Sunday at 8:15 AM and 10:45 AM.
 The most important thing to know is that the name “traditional” is a little misleading.
 There’s no expectation that you dress up or leave the kids behind (or in a separate “kids area”) to come to this service.
 What makes this service “traditional” is the Lutheran communion liturgy (a fancy name for service order) that guides worship.
 This service uses a full paper bulletin and most of the music is provided by the organ, piano, and handbells.
 The worship order and songs at this service come from a variety of Lutheran hymnals, including the Lutheran Book of Worship found in the pews and newer hymnals, such as With One Voice and Evangelical Lutheran Worship.
 Check out the video from more info!

 Renew worship, on the 1st Saturday each month, is a new and growing service that offers different worship opportunities that don’t fit the traditional mold.
 Again, there’s no dress code and children are welcome and encouraged to come to worship.
 This service uses projector screens for the service, so there’s no need for paper bulletins or hymnals.
 The songs are a mix of contemporary Christian songs (like what’s on the radio) and praise songs.
-Check out the video for more info!
+Check out the video or visit the Facebook event page for more info!

 One of the best parts of being Christian is that we’re able to draw on 2,000+ years of tradition when we create worship services.
 Morning prayer is no different.
 This service, also known as Matins, is an ancient tradition of the Church and is held every Thursday at 9:00 AM in the Chapel.
 This service tends to be more traditional, with music provided by the organ and the worship leaders wearing robes.
 However, as with all of the services at Messiah, there is no dress code for worshipers; come as you are!